cmawer/reproducible-model/index.md

 ## Features
+* If it changes, the downstream models change too.
-Often a feature is the output of another model and ideally should be treated this way and versioned accordingly since if it changes, the downstream models change too.
+* Often a feature is the output of another model.
+* Ideally each feature should be treated this way and managed accordingly.

 ## Auxiliary data

- Models can depend on auxiliary data as much or more than the structure of the input data.
+Models can be highly dependent on auxiliary data, such as the options for categorical variables.

 ::: notes